top of page

 Trash Your Trash

 There are no trash receptacles in the Preserve.
-Make sure all trash is put in a bag and carried out with you.
+Make sure all of your trash is carried out with you.
 Trash is unsightly and ruins the outdoor experience for others.
 Your trash can kill wildlife.
 Even organic materials such as orange peels, apple cores, and food scraps take years to break down and may attract unwanted pests.

 Group Events